emrecosar/ficisertligi/_posts/2021-04-04-craigellachie-13.md

 After a few minutes in the tumbler, green apple comes forward and says hi.

 Matured in both ex-bourbon and ex-sherry oak casks, bottled with 46% abv, non-chill-filtered, no colouring and my bottle's number is 04-6137.
 The distillery still sticks by the traditional techniques to produce its spirits and "worm tubs" are one of them.
-To cool their spirits, Craigellachie has beeb using old-fashioned long copper tubes since 1891.
+To cool their spirits, Craigellachie has been using old-fashioned long copper tubes since 1891.
 As a result of this process, the whisky has a distinctive and meaty character with extra flavour, the distillery says.

 If you expect a fruity and sweet Speyside whisky, you will be extremely surprised by the robust, muscular and sharp style of Craigellachie 13.